Question Answering Using Neural Networks

 The model in layer 2 of the cascade uses the first numeric representations generated by level 1 along with an attention mechanism that, for each candidate span, aligns question tokens with tokens in the document segment that contains the candidate span, e.g., the sentence, paragraph or other groups of tokens in the electronic document that contains the candidate span, to generate a respective second numeric representation for each candidate answer span.

-The model in layer 3 receives the second numeric representations of the candidate text spans and aggregates information from all the candidate answer spans mentioned many times in the document, i.e., that occur many times throughout the document, to determine a respective final score for each unique text span.
+The model in layer 3 receives the second numeric representations of the candidate text spans and aggregates information from all the candidate answer spans mentioned many times in the document, i.e., that occur many times throughout the document, to determine a respective final score unique text span.
 Thus, the final score for a given unique text span measures how well the unique text span answers the question.

 The system then selects a text span from the unique text spans based on the final scores.
 For example, the system can select the unique text span with the highest final score to answer the question.